Dual-Balancing for Multi-Task Learning: Proposed Method

 \section{Proposed Method}

-In this section, we tackle the task scale issue from both loss and gradient perspectives.
-Firstly, we perform a logarithm transformation on all task losses (Section \ref{sec:loss}).
-Next, we normalize each task's gradient to the same magnitude as the maximum gradient norm (Section \ref{sec:si-g}).
-The procedure is called SI-MTL and shown in Algorithm \ref{alg:method}.
+In this section, we alleviate the task balancing problem from both the loss and gradient perspectives.
+First, we balance all loss scales by performing logarithm transformation on each task's loss (Section \ref{sec:loss}).
+Next, we achieve gradient-magnitude balancing by normalizing each task's gradient to the same magnitude as the maximum gradient norm (Section \ref{sec:si-g}).
+The procedure, called DB-MTL (Dual-Balancing Multi-Task Learning), is shown in Algorithm \ref{alg:method}.